-- Organise class to work in groups to do Activity 4.7 in the Student's Book page 58. - Ensure that they are able to describe the three sets of points in Fig 4.24 page 58 in the Student's Book and describe the two regions A and B with reference to the line L. - Ask the groups to present their findings and conclusions in a class discussion.
+- Organise class to work in groups to do Activity 4.7 in the Student's Book. - Ensure that they are able to describe the three sets of points in Fig 4.24 and describe the two regions A and B with reference to the line L. - Ask the groups to present their findings and conclusions in a class discussion.